-AP-55 Affordable Housing - 91.420, 91.220(g)
+AP-55 Affordable Housing - 91.420, 91.220(g) Introduction

-Through the CDBG and HOME funds, Monroe County administers the Home Improvement Program (HIP), which provides income eligible homeowners with grants and/or loans for needed repairs, thereby maintaining affordability.
-Home funds are utilized to provide gap financing for the development of affordable rental and homebuyer housing, including down payment and closing cost assistance for homeownership opportunities to low-mod income individuals, families, seniors, and individuals with developmental and intellectual disabilities.
+Through the CDBG HOME, and ESG funds, Monroe County administers programs to preserve and increase access to affordable housing.
+The Home Improvement Program (HIP), funded with both CDBG and HOME provides income eligible homeowners with grants and/or loans for needed repairs, thereby maintaining affordability.
+HOME funds are utilized to provide gap financing for the development of affordable rental housing development, acquisition rehabilitation and resale as well as down payment and closing cost assistance for homeownership opportunities to low-mod income individuals, families, seniors, and individuals with developmental and intellectual disabilities.
+Monroe County is proposing a program change to the First-time Homebuyer direct subsidy, increasing the eligible funding amount to \$10,000 for closing cost and down-payment assistance for homebuyers purchasing their first home in suburban Monroe County.
+This program change applies to any previous year funds and will be made available to interested homebuyers and those entering into a purchase contract beginning August 1, 2023.
+This change is essential to helping homebuyers in the current competitive market.
+ESG funds provide rental assistance for homelessness prevention and rapid rehousing.

 One Year Goals for the Number of Households to be Supported

-Homeless 0
+Homeless 34

-Non-Homeless 2
+Non-Homeless 12

-Special-Needs 0
+Special-Needs 2

-Total 2
+Total 48